 Death by Auto Charges in Morris County NJ

 Death by auto is an extremely serious offense and requires the assistance of an experienced criminal defense attorney.
-If you or a loved one has been charged with a criminal offense in Morris County like death by auto, assault by auto, aggravated assault, driving under the influence, burglary or manslaughter the Law Offices of Marshall, Bonus, Proetta & Oliver can help.
-Our office has over 100 years of combined experience on staff, including years of prior prosecuting experience.
+If you or a loved one has been charged with a criminal offense in Morris County like death by auto, assault by auto, aggravated assault, driving under the influence, burglary or manslaughter The Law Offices of Jonathan F. Marshall can help.
+Our office has over 200 years of combined experience on staff, including years of prior prosecuting experience.
 We serve all of Morris County, including towns like Morristown, Dover, Denville, Mount Olive, Roxbury and Parsippany.
 To schedule a free initial consultation today please contact our Morristown office at 973-309-7050.